vjy02/culinary-ai/README.md

 # CulinaryAI
-CulinaryAI is a Chat-GPT3 powered web application that suggests recipes based on users preferred ingridients and exclusions.
+CulinaryAI is a Chat-GPT3 powered web application that suggests recipes based on users preferred ingredients and exclusions.
 New suggestions are generated each time.

 ## Important Notice
 **NOTE: Will need to change API_KEY to your own OpenAI one if running on your local machine, API_KEY not protected here as this project is for demonstrative purposes only, no payment setup is active.
 Protection will be added once backend implementation occurs.**